Xanthorox/Fusion-Crypter/README.md

 Run:

-"x86_64-w64-mingw32-gcc crypter_fusion.c -o crypter_fusion.exe -mwindows -lcomctl32 -lcomdlg32 -lshell32 -luxtheme"
+*x86_64-w64-mingw32-gcc crypter_fusion.c -o crypter_fusion.exe -mwindows -lcomctl32 -lcomdlg32 -lshell32 -luxtheme*

 This will produce crypter_fusion.exe

+# Note

+I intentionally made this low level i won't gonna post an fully fledged crypter which can be used in illigal oporations , if you have skills then modify it yourself and make it more powerfull but again i won't be responsible for this